pavlemv/retro-productivity/README.md

 - Dark/Light theme
 - Responsive design
 - Offline support
-- Local storage for data
+- Local data storage
 - Keyboard shortcuts

 ## ⌨️ Keyboard Shortcuts
-- `Ctrl/Cmd + P`: Toggle Pomodoro sidebar
+- `Ctrl/Cmd + P`: Open/close Pomodoro sidebar
-- `Ctrl/Cmd + T`: Toggle Todo sidebar
+- `Ctrl/Cmd + T`: Open/close Todo sidebar

 ## 🚀 How to Use

 ### Pomodoro Timer
 1. Click the ⏲️ icon to open the Pomodoro timer
-2. Set your desired work and break durations
+2. Set desired work and break times
 3. Click "Start" to begin the timer
 4. Use "Pause" to temporarily stop the timer
 5. Use "Reset" to start over